-4000 SERIES BACK BOXES AND MOUNTING FRAMES
+4000 SERIES BACK BOXES & MOUNTING FRAMES

 Both surface and flush back boxes and mounting frames are available.
-The size of the frame will depend on the number of modules that make up the GSM4K/GSM4KC kit.
+The size of the frame will depend on the number of modules that make up the door panel.
 The last digit of the frame code indicates the number of modules it will take.
-Frames are available in gun metal gray finish, chrome finish (suffix \C to the frame code) or gold finish (suffix \G to the frame code).
-The 4000 series mounting frames available are shown in Fig.6 (flush) and Fig.7 (surface) with the following tables showing the back box dimensions.
+Frames are available in gun metal gray finish, chrome finish (suffix C to the frame code) or gold finish (suffix G to the frame code).
+Fig.7A and Fig.7B below shows the 4000 series mounting frames available.